Anki Backlog Rescue: Settings, Habits, and Filters to Clear Reviews Fast

 - Keep the number of new cards tied to your time budget, not to the size of a PDF.

-How long will it take me to clear a backlog?
+How long will it take to clear an Anki backlog?

 Plan on about a day per 20–30 overdue cards if you stick to your time cap.
 It’s faster than it sounds because stress drops as the number shrinks.